edgedb/edgedb-python/docs/api/blocking_client.rst

         :return:
             Query result.

-        The *query* must return at most one element.
+        The *query* must return no more than one element.
 If the query returns more than one element, an ``edgedb.ResultCardinalityMismatchError``
         is raised, if it returns an empty set, ``None`` is returned.